jinupygogo/apis-ccc/README.md

 ## Parameter Setting
 Set the following file parameters in the exe folder as necessary.
-Refer to "Chapter 7, About Configuration Files" in the [apis-ccc_specification](#anchor1) for more information.
+Refer to "Chapter 6, Configuration Files" in the [apis-ccc_specification](#anchor1) for more information.

 &emsp;config.json
 &emsp;&emsp;&emsp;- communityId   &emsp;(default : oss_communityId)